SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 status: should do a pass before review

 Contrary to Spec1, in Spec2 all the layouts are dynamic.
 It means that you can change on the fly the elements displayed.
-It is a radical improvement from Spec1 where most of the layout were static and building dynamic widgets was cumbersome.
+It is a radical improvement from Spec1 where most of the layouts were static and building dynamic widgets was cumbersome.

-In this chapter we will show that presenters can be dynamically composed using layouts.
+In this chapter, we will show that presenters can be dynamically composed using layouts.
 We will show a little interactive section.
 Then we will build a little code editor with dynamic aspects.
 Note that In this post, we are going to use simply Spec, to refer to Spec2 when we do not need to stress a difference.

 ### Layouts as simple as objects